DocuClipper logo

 When DocuClipper is the right pick over Bill.com

-If the job is "turn PDFs into clean transactions in QuickBooks or Xero," DocuClipper does that job and stops there.
-No payments platform, no approvals engine, no corporate cards, so none of the setup or per-user pricing that comes with them.
+If the job is "turn PDFs into clean, matched, approved bills in QuickBooks or Xero," DocuClipper does that — extraction, invoice validation, two-way PO matching, and a built-in approval workflow.
+What it doesn't do is move money: no payments platform, no corporate cards, so none of the setup or per-user pricing that comes with them.

 You're doing backlog or catch-up work